 - i.
-Aircraft movement guidelines, solid yellow lines 150 mm (6 in.) wide, are continuations of taxiway centerlines that serve as a center-of-aircraft guideline to aid aircraft traversing the apron.
+Aircraft movement guidelines, a solid yellow line 150 mm (6 in.) wide, are continuations of taxiway centerlines that serve as a center-of-aircraft guideline to aid aircraft traversing the apron.
 (These lines may not be required on some small aprons.) - ii.
-Aircraft lead-in lines are marked by two 150 mm (6 in.) solid yellow lines spaced 150 mm (6 in.) apart.
+Aircraft lead-in lines are marked by 150 mm (6 in.) solid yellow lines.
 The spacing and angle vary, depending on the "design aircraft" and local operating procedures.